MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-network-similarity.md

 ## Import MagClass notebook

-In this section, you import MagClass notebook into Azure Databricks workspace.
+In this section, you will import the MagClass notebook into Azure Databricks workspace.
 You will include this notebook in this sample later.

 Follow instructions in [Import MagClass Notebook](import-magclass.md).

 ## Import NetworkSimilarityClass notebook

-In this section, you import NetworkSimilarityClass notebook into Azure Databricks workspace.
+In this section, you will import the NetworkSimilarityClass notebook into Azure Databricks workspace.
 You will include this notebook in this sample later.

-1. Download `ns/pyspark/NetworkSimilarityClass.py` in MAG dataset to local drive.
+1. Download `ns/pyspark/NetworkSimilarityClass.py` in MAG dataset to your local drive.

-1. In Azure Databricks workspace portal, from **Workspace** > **Users** > **Your folder** drop-down, select **Import**.
+1. In the Azure Databricks workspace portal, from **Workspace** > **Users** > **Your folder** drop-down, select **Import**.

 1. Drag and drop `NetworkSimilarityClass.py` to the **Import Notebook** dialog box.